skababji/PowerDataset_V1/README.md

 1) Open **generate_meas_template** notebook.
 2) Select a power grid e.g. Enter **net=nw.case118()**.
 Note: This tool is tested only for IEEE118.
 3) Run the notebook.
-4) Go to **../runs/meas_template.csv**.
+4) Go to and open **../runs/meas_template.csv**.
 The file lists all available measurements in the selected grid.
 Set the measurement you need to include in your target dataset to **TRUE**.
 Save the file and close it.
 5) Open **generate_load_scenarios** notebook.
 6) Select the base power grid.
 This should match the one used to generate the measurement template e.g. **net=nw.case118()**